SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-03-21-assignment2.markdown

-From the exploration of the dataset it follows that the total number of crimes is 2084466 which are categorized in 37 cetegories.
-The total number of drug related crimes is 116352 and as it can be seen it is the most occuring crime in San Francisco.
+To only focus on complete years for better comparison, we only included data up until 2017.
+From the exploration of the dataset it follows that the total number of crimes is 2,084,466 which are categorized in 37 cetegories.
+The total number of drug related crimes is 116,352 and as it can be seen, it was the sixth most occuring crime in San Francisco between 2003 and 2017.

 ![Number of crimes per category](/img/number_crimes_per_category.png){: width="800" }

-We selected to analyze "drug" incidents from the San Francisco crime dataset because of their considerable influence on public health, safety, and general community quality of life.
-We may better understand the underlying patterns and trends by investigating drug-related occurrences
+We selected to analyze "drug/narcotics" incidents from the San Francisco crime dataset because of their considerable influence on public health, safety, and general community quality of life.
+But also because of an interesting development for this type of crime in San Francisco.

 ![Calendar plot](/img/updated_cal_plot.png){: width="800" }

-One observation about the calendar plot is that after 2010 drug crimes begin to decrease noticeably.
-So what's going on and has drug crime gone down in San Fransisco?
+One observation from the calendar plot above is that after 2010 drug-related crimes began to decrease noticeably.
+Up until 2010, there were almost always several days a week with up to 40-75 daily incidents.
+From 2010 that number went down, and in 2017 that number was between 0-20 daily incidents.
+So what's going on and has drug-related crime really gone down in San Fransisco?
+The answer lies in a change in strategy from both political and police-force perspective; from a "war-on-drugs" strategy to a "preventive and root problem" strategy.

-The first part of the comprehensive health care reform law also known as Obamacare enacted on March 23, 2010, is the answer !!
-[1]
+The first part of the answer can be found in the comprehensive health care reform, also known as Obamacare, enacted on March 23, 2010 [1].
 Obamacare does not specifically directly address substances.
 But, it does include provisions for mental health care, prescription medications, and substance use disorders.
 The Obamacare forbids insurers from refusing coverage or raising premiums based on pre-existing diseases, including substance use disorders, and mandates coverage for mental health and substance use disorder therapies.
 [2]

 According to Bronson et al. (2017)[3] many people in the US criminal justice system have major health care requirements, with 60% of state prisoners and sentenced jail inmates suffering from drug abuse and a considerable percentage suffering from psychological anguish or mental illness.
 While two-thirds of freed criminals are rearrested within three years, these factors frequently contribute to difficulty in breaking away from the cycle of crime.
-By treating these underlying problems before individuals enter the criminal justice system, providing accessible therapy in communities might offer a cost-effective and compassionate way to reduce crime rates.
+By treating these underlying problems before individuals enter the criminal justice system, providing accessible therapy in communities might offer a cost-effective and compassionate way to reduce drug-related crime rates.

-Heat map with Folium:
+Together with this, the city ran a more progressive public health policy with medical cannabis and needle exchange [4], while focusing police efforts to crack down on criminal groups and drug-dealers, instead of individual drug-users [5].

+To understand the development further, we will look at the development over time across the different Police Districts in San Francisco.
+By clicking on the name of a district in the interactive visualization below, you can highlight the development across different districts.

+<embed
+       type="text/html"
+       src="/viz/bokeh_assignment2.html"
+       width="1100"
+       height="600"
+       >

+Again, we clearly see that drug-related crime has decreased with the total number being three times lower in 2017 compared to 2009.
+The visualization shows us that the development has happened across all the police district, although drug-related crime continues to be centralized in a few specific districts, such as Tenderloin and Southern, accounting for app. half of all drug-related incidents.
+The same trend is visualized in the heat-map below (click on play to see the development).

 <embed
        type="text/html"